melvinalmonte/go-ssm-common-config/README.md

     ```

 The `main()` function writes a parameter to SSM and then reads the same parameter from SSM.
 You can modify the `paramStorePath` and `paramStoreValue` variables to write and read any parameter to and from SSM.

+Main takeaway, using the `sync.once` mutex we are able to efficiently run our code once helping us load our AWS and SSM config only once when needed.